 It is quite versatile, however since you can use it under one leg only to keep a foot raised, for instance.
 For use between the legs it can be positioned between the shins or thighs as well as the knees.

-Best For: Spine Alignment, Sciatica, Hip and Joint Pain, Back Pain, Pregnancy, Side Sleepers
+Best For: Spine Alignment, Sciatic nerve pain, joint and hip pain relief Back Pain, Pregnancy, Side sleeping.

 For those that sleep in different positions at night, having a secured leg pillow is very helpful.
 They can be hourglass shaped, or just flat, but the important aspect is that it moves along with you during your sleep.